 Moderator: Allison Proffitt, Editorial Director, Bio-IT World

-Panelists: Jennifer Couch, PhD, Chief, Structural Biology and Molecular Applications Branch, Division of Cancer Biology and Citizen Science Coordinator, National Cancer Institute
+Panelists: Jennifer Couch, PhD, Chief, Structural Biology and Molecular Applications Branch, Division of Cancer Biology

-Devin Krotman, Director, Global Learning XPRIZE and IBM Watson AI XPRIZE
+Devin Krotman, Director, IBM Watson AI XPRIZE

 Vani Mandava, Director, Data Science Outreach, Microsoft Research